seidelj/uchicago_pgg/README.md

 #### Survey

 1. In models.py the variables below should be translated accordingly.
-Maintaine the integrity of the list structure.
+Maintain the integrity of the list structure.
 ```
 RACE_CHOICES
 EDUCATION_CHOICES